Fashions fade, style is eternal.Yves Saint Laurent

-Mine wardrobe has a few Indian outfits, tunics and dresses that I wear on the repeat.
+My wardrobe has a few Indian outfits, tunics and dresses that I wear on the repeat.
 While not exactly your traditional tea dresses, these are the traditional dresses that I believe reflect MY STYLE.
-The colors, fabrics prints and motifs remind me of places and things that I grew up with.
+The colors, fabrics prints, and motifs remind me of places and things that I grew up with.

 A few places I like to shop from are: